hoanggddo/ai-laptop-recommendation-system/README.md

 numpy==1.26.2
 scikit-learn==1.3.0

-Install all dependencies using pip:

-bash
+Install dependencies:

+pip install -r requirements.txt

-pip install streamlit pandas torch scikit-learn numpy Step 4: Run the App
+Step 4: Run the Streamlit App
-Start your Streamlit application with:

-bash
+Start the app:

 streamlit run app.py

-This will open a new tab in your web browser at http://localhost:8501/
+Open a browser to http://localhost:8501/ to use the laptop finder.